 Pupils have lessons with their class teacher in English, Maths, Science, Humanities and PSHE.
 Pupils have lessons with specialist teachers in Arabic, Religion.
-Social Studies, Music, ICT, PE, Art and French.
+Social Studies, Music, ICT, PE, and Art.
 We adapt aspects of the curriculum to meet our students’ needs and to reflect our unique position here in Egypt.
 Arabic, Religion and Social Studies are taught following the Egyptian Ministry of Education’s curriculum.

 We adapt our curricula to meet the needs of our learners and to reflect our unique position in Egypt.
 Arabic, Religion and Social Studies are taught following the Egyptian Ministry of Education’s curriculum.